SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructs.rst

 Structs are always *copied* when they are assigned to a new constant or variable, or passed as an argument to a function.
-Rather than using the existing struct, a new one is created, and the original struct's values are copied across to the new struct instance.
+Rather than using the existing struct, a new one is created, and the original struct's values are copied across to the new struct.
 This is what is meant by ‘passing a struct by value’ – the *values* contained within the struct are passed around, not the struct itself.

 For example: